embrace-io/embrace-docs/content/ios/features/configuration-file.md

 #### TRACE_ID_HEADER_NAME *string, optional*

 Embrace adds a header to all network requests to allow us to track that request and match it with the response.
 For certain server configurations it is necessary to customize that header: this can be done using this plist setting.

+#### ENABLE_PUSH_NOTIFICATIONS_CAPTURE *boolean, optional*

+Enables or disables the automatic capture of push notifications.
+The default is enabled.

+#### ENABLE_PUSH_NOTIFICATIONS_DATA_CAPTURE *boolean, optional*

+Enables or disables the ability to capture the data inside push notifications.
+We recommend you disable this functionallty if your push notifications contain sensitive information.
+The default is enabled.

 #### CUSTOM_PATH_HEADER_INFO *dictionary, optional*